galexandrade/herodev-io/content/blog/2020-the-year-of-10x-growth.md

 ...

 See?
-For me, this was a year of 10x growth!
+For me, this was indeed a year of 10x growth!

 It just depends on how growth is measured.
 Although we all had to slow down, it helped me to value what money cannot buy!